bahador99/exponentialTimer/README.md

 # exponentialTimer
-A countdown timer with exponential growth in counting time
+A countdown timer with exponential growth in counting rate